|Location:||Brisbane - Australia|

-Honours or Masters level qualifications in Times-Series Econometrics, Statistics.
+Honours or Masters level qualifications in Finance or a related discipline.

 How to Apply

 Applicants are first asked to submit an expression of interest.
 Please include a detailed CV outlining your qualifications and any previous research experience, plus academic transcripts from previous study.
-In addition you are asked to write a short research proposal on a topic of your choice related to time-series econometrics problems relating to energy and environmental issues.
+In addition you are asked to write a short research proposal based on the asset pricing areas outlined above.